stfc/PSyclone/doc/developer_guide/psyir.rst

 WhileLoop Node
 --------------

-The `WhileLoop` node is the cannonical representation of a while loop.
+The `WhileLoop` node is the canonical representation of a while loop.
-The PSyIR representation of the Fortran general (unconditioned) `do` loop is that of a `do while` loop whose condition is the logical constant `.TRUE.`.
+The PSyIR representation of the Fortran `do` loop with no condition will have the annotation `was_unconditional`, but is otherwise no different from that of a `do while` loop whose condition is the logical constant `.TRUE.`.

 For more details on the `WhileLoop` node, see the full API in the :ref_guide:`reference guide psyclone.psyir.nodes.html#psyclone.psyir.nodes.WhileLoop`.